johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.5 Ground Reference Maneuvers.md

 	3. Improper correction for wind drift
 	4. Lack of rudder coordination
-	5. Failure to maintain altitude or airspeed throughout the maneuver ]
+	5. Failure to maintain altitude or airspeed throughout the maneuver
-Set and don't change power
+	6. Changing power during the maneuver

 ### Completion Standards
 Client must demonstrate the ability to choose an appropriate location, select a safe entry speed, and perform the maneuvers to ACS standards.